Large-scale simulations of Floquet physics on near-term quantum computers: Derivation of kick operator and effective Hamiltonian

-It becomes apparent from the above derivation that all orders of $\hat K(t)$ and $\hat H_{\rm eff}$ consist of commutator terms.
-Also note that in this work, the Fourier components of the driving potential commute, which further simplifies the high frequency expansion.
+where $\tilde .$ denotes the high-frequency truncated forms of $\hat K(t)$ and $\hat H_{\rm eff}$.
+It becomes apparent from the above derivation that all orders of $\hat K(t)$ and $\hat H_{\rm eff}$ consist of commutator terms which later simplifies the calculation of the 2-norm.
+Let us note that in this work, the Fourier components of the driving potential commute, which further simplifies the high-frequency expansion.